Micronauts: Comic books

-Several comic book series based on the Micronaut toyline have been published by Marvel Comics (from 1979–1986), Image Comics (2002–2003), Devil’s Due Publishing (2004), and IDW (2016–2018).
+Several comic book series based on the Micronauts toyline have been published by Marvel Comics (1979–1986), Image Comics (2002–2003), Devil's Due Publishing (2004), and IDW (2016–2018).

 Cancelled film

-In November 2009 during an "Investor Day" event held at Hasbro's headquarters in Pawtucket, Rhode Island, Hasbro's VP of Global Designs, Brian Chapman, announced the company's re-introduction of the Micronaut toyline and hinted that director J. J. Abrams’ Bad Robot was in negotiations to produce a film based on the Micronauts property.
-In March 2013, Rhett Reese and Paul Wernick mentioned they were working on a screenplay and the film was on Paramount's list of possible productions.
-Wernick said that they wrote a couple of drafts with Bad Robot and their script was deviating from the comic, but described the adaptation as "cool and different".
-The planned project made little progress, though in November 2015, Paramount said that it was still planning a Micronauts film adaptation.
+In 2009, director J. J. Abrams and his studio Bad Robot were considered to produce a film based on the Micronauts property.
+In 2013, Rhett Reese and Paul Wernick were working on a screenplay.
+Wernick said their script was different from the comics, but described the adaptation as "cool and different".
+The planned project made little progress, but Paramount said at the time that it was still planning a Micronauts film adaptation.

-That December, Hasbro and Paramount were planning a cinematic universe combining Micronauts with G.I.
+In 2015, Hasbro and Paramount were planning a cinematic universe combining Micronauts with G.I.
 Joe, Visionaries: Knights of the Magical Light, M.A.S.K. and Rom.
-Several writers such as Michael Chabon, Brian K. Vaughan, Nicole Perlman, Lindsey Beer, Cheo Coker, John Francis Daley, Jonathan Goldstein, Joe Robert Cole, Jeff Pinkner, Nicole Riegel and Geneva Robertson-Dworet joined the writers room in April 2016.
-The release date was originally scheduled for October 2020, before it was pushed for June 2021.
+A writers' room was formed consisting of Michael Chabon, Brian K. Vaughan, Nicole Perlman, Lindsey Beer, Cheo Hodari Coker, John Francis Daley, Jonathan Goldstein, and others to develop storylines, but it disbanded in 2017.

-In 2019, Dean DeBlois was attached as the writer and director of the film, but the film was pulled from the release schedule in November 2020, and was presumed to have been cancelled since then.
+In 2019, Dean DeBlois was attached as the writer and director of the film.
+Originally scheduled for October 2020, it was pushed for June 2021, before it was pulled from the release schedule and was presumed to have been cancelled since then.

 Animation

-In 1998, AGE, Annex Entertainment, Gribouille and Kaleidoscope Media Group planned to produce a Micronauts animated series starting with a five-part miniseries to air on the Sci Fi Channel in Fall of 1998, followed by a syndicated 26 episode Micronauts animated series for 1999, with action figures and a Marvel tie-in comic announced.
+In 1998, AGE, Annex Entertainment, Gribouille and Kaleidoscope Media Group planned to produce an animated series adaptation, starting with a five-part miniseries to air on the Sci Fi Channel in Fall of 1998, followed by a syndicated 26 episode animated series for 1999, accompanied with action figures and a Marvel tie-in comic.
 The project was later cancelled.

-Boulder Media Limited (a then-subsidiary of Hasbro Studios) announced it was developing a Micronauts animated series in 2018, with a projected release date of 2019.
-52 half-hour episodes were fully produced, with production concluding in January 2020, but as with the planned live-action movie, the series' release was quietly cancelled.
+Boulder Media Limited (a then-subsidiary of Hasbro Studios) developed an animated series adaptation since 2018.
+52 half-hour episodes were fully produced, with production concluding in January 2020, but the series' release was quietly cancelled.
 There has been no official announcement regarding its failure to release or its future; executive producer and head writer Eric Rogers has stated that he has received no information from Hasbro on the fate of the show, and has speculated that it was turned into a tax write-off.
 Other sources refuted this, claiming that Hasbro still hoped to release the series in conjunction with a potential live-action project in the future.
-The entire series was later anonymously leaked onto the internet in July 2025.
+The entire series was later anonymously leaked onto the internet in 2025.